384782946/DBManager-Qt/README.md

 # DBManager-Qt
-A simple wrapper of qt sql module
+A simple wrapper of qt sql